chrisboyd/MapChat/api_frontend_demo/readME.md

 3. launch the html file in your browser
 4. Click the choose file button and upload the mushroom picture
 5. Click post button and it should load the mushroom at its location with the pic

+note: in the PDF I have written out an explanation of what the code does, and some notes about what we still need in terms of API calls, and how those API calls will be used in the front end for the mapgroup